SoftUni-Internal/interactive-content/EN/06-Nested-Loops/01-Complex-Loops.md

 }
 ```

-* For loop which uses a step which divides the variable by 2
+* For loop which uses a step that divides the variable by 2

 ``` js live
 for (let d = 40; d > 0; d /= 2) {